dsccommunity/SqlServerDsc/README.md

 * [**xSQLServerAlias**](#xsqlserveralias) resource to manage SQL Server client Aliases.
 * [**xSQLServerAlwaysOnAvailabilityGroup**](#xsqlserveralwaysonavailabilitygroup) resource to ensure an availability group is present or absent.
+* [**xSQLServerAlwayOnAvailabilityGroupDatabaseMembership**](#xsqlserveralwaysonavailabilitygroupdatabasemembership) to manage the database membership in Availability Groups.
 * [**xSQLServerAlwaysOnAvailabilityGroupReplica**](#xsqlserveralwaysonavailabilitygroupreplica) resource to ensure an availability group replica is present or absent.
 * [**xSQLServerAlwaysOnService**](#xsqlserveralwaysonservice) resource to enable always on on a SQL Server.
 * [**xSQLServerAvailabilityGroupListener**](#xsqlserveravailabilitygrouplistener) Create or remove an availability group listener.